 The Eligibility Proceedings process may be accelerated in certain, appropriate cases when Member Supervision and the applicant member agree to the terms and conditions that would govern a disqualified person's or member's association.
 In these cases, a hearing would not be conducted and the scope of the NAC's review could be significantly reduced.
 See FINRA Rule 9523.

 FINRA examiners conduct periodic Statutory Disqualification examinations to ensure compliance with supervisory conditions set forth in the agreed heightened plan of supervision.
 FINRA classifies individuals and members subject to disqualification into three tiers with corresponding examination requirements.

 Tier I generally consists of individuals and members subject to disqualification because of securities or commodities-related misconduct including crimes described in Section 15(b)(4) of the Exchange Act.

 Disqualified members and persons in Tiers I and II are subject to periodic examination.
-District Office staff has discretion to conduct more frequent or additional SD examinations if it believes that more frequent examinations are appropriate, for example because of past violations of the approved terms and conditions.
+FINRA staff has discretion to conduct more frequent or additional SD examinations if warranted.

-Tier III consists of those individuals and members subject to disqualification that were permitted to associate or remain as a member without any special supervision.
+Tier III consists of those individuals and members subject to disqualification that were permitted to associate or remain as a member without any plan of heightened supervision.
 There are no special examination requirements associated with this class of disqualified persons and members.

-Any questions related to RAD's functions should be directed to Chris Dragos at (240) 386-5440.
-All other questions related to this process should be directed to [email protected] or Patricia Delk-Mercer, Senior Director and Counsel, Statutory Disqualification, 240-386-5461.
+Any questions related to CRED can be directed to [email protected] or Chris Dragos, Director, Regulatory Review and Disclosure at (240) 386-5440.
+All other questions related to FINRA’s Eligibility Process can be directed to [email protected] or Patricia Delk-Mercer, Senior Director and Counsel, Statutory Disqualification, (240) 386-5461.